 In the Colorado Revised Statutes section 13-80-101, it says that “The following civil actions, regardless of the theory upon which suit is brought, or against whom the suit is brought, shall be commenced within three years after the cause of action accrues, and not thereafter: (n) (I) All tort actions for bodily injury or property damage arising out of the use or operation of a motor vehicle…”

-This means that you only have 3 years from the date of your accident to file your case.
+This means that you only have 3 years from the date of your accident to file a lawsuit.
 Any longer than that will cause you to lose your right to recover damages.

 Your case can’t wait.
-Contact us today and let’s begin taking the necessary steps to file your claim.
+Contact our experienced Denver car accident attorneys today and let’s begin taking the necessary steps to file your claim.

 Your compensation claim will depend upon various factors and events, especially those that immediately proceed the car accident.
 A lot of the things we do that seem like second nature to us after a car accident can hurt our chances of recovering damages — whether or not you are at fault.

-It’s important that you educate yourself on what to do and what not to do after a car accident:
+It’s important that you educate yourself on what to do and what not to do after a car accident in Denver, Colorado area:

 - Don’t leave the accident scene until you have spoken to law enforcement.
 Wait for them to give you permission to leave or accept medical transport to the hospital.